Uriah372-DS/Follow-The-Leaders/README.md

 #### Career Path Generation

 Once primed, the LLM proceeds to the final and most critical task: building a detailed career path.
 This path includes specific steps, milestones, and recommendations, which are directly influenced by the themes and patterns identified among industry leaders.

+#### Career Path Visualization

 The career path is visualized in a user-friendly format, making it easy for users to follow and understand.
+We made a simple web UI using Dash & Plotly, that can be viewed in the `Flowchart_colab` notebook in a google-colab environment.
+It showcases the idea we had in mind then presenting the career path to the user.
+Our prime motivation for using these tools in our proof-of-concept was that the final result should be interactive so as to not overload the user and to help him focus on one step at a time.
+Another motivation was showing that our prompt engineering gave a structured LLM response that can be parsed and then visualized inside predefined web components, which requires the LLM to be predictable and concise.

 ### Personalization